DaedalicEntertainment/lua-coding-conventions/README.md

 ## 2. Files

-2.1. _Files should not be longer than 1000 lines._
+2.1. _Files should not be longer than 1000 lines.
+Some Lua files might be used in Visionaire projects, in which case they'll be part the project file and must not exceed 65536 characters._

 2.2. _Each file should contain a single feature._